lotharen17/Logs-API-to-ClickHouse-connector/README.md

 # :uk: Yandex.Metrika Logs API to ClickHouse Python connector :bar_chart:

   This extractor was developed by **ex-Yandex.Metrika employee** as a pet project during emigration's depression.
-In honours of all of my ex-colleagues.
+In honour of all of my ex-colleagues, my exes and my ex-companies.

+  Concepts used:
+  - OOP;
+  - Factory pattern;
+  - Singletone pattern;
+  - Clean code with cool docstrings concept;
+  - Hate-driven development.

 ---